 The following chart shows the position of SES Americas in the Group.

 As a holding entity, SES Americas is dependent on the performance of the operating companies in the Group.
-A description of the Group and the operating companies in the Group appears in "Description of SES and the Group - Organisational Structure of the Group".
+A description of the Group and the operating companies in the Group appears in "Organisational Structure of the Group".

 Management